revaturelabs/interviewquestions/Java/Collections/MapInterface.md

 ## Problem Solving

-1. Create a map in which each key has multiple values(Multimap).
+1. Create a map in which each key has multiple values.

 <details>
 <summary><b>Show Answer</b></summary>